 Bullying can often trigger depressive thoughts, feelings of anxiety and low self-esteem.
 This can culminate in self-defeating thoughts and destructive behaviours.
 Effective treatment can help victims of bullying become aware of their thoughts and feeling, improve their ability to communicate these emotions and allow them to develop effective coping mechanisms.

-An assessment from a mental health professional can help formulate a tailored treatment plan and counselling techniques.
-To find out more, simply contact us.
+A mental health assessment can help formulate a tailored treatment plan and counselling techniques.